top of page

 A dedicated educational zone focusing on the greatest modern threat to UK pollinators: the Yellow-Legged Asian Hornet (YLH).

 Citizen Science: Join the Fight!
-Our bees are unable to defend against YLH.
+Our UK bees are unable to defend against YLH.
 As active members of the British Beekeepers Association (BBKA), The Oaks supports the national eradication effort.
 We encourage all visitors to download the official 'Asian Hornet Watch' app to report sightings directly to the National Bee Unit.

 A look at the complex, often macabre reproductive strategies of the insect world.
 These are the real-life inspiration for science fiction horror.